Gandi/hubot-phabs/README.md

     .phab check
     .phab check! <term>
     .phab check!
+    .phab check! + <comment>
-        This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first matching line will be the checked one If the '!' is added, it will also return the next unchecked checkbox
+        This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first matching line will be the checked one If the '!' is added, it will also return the next unchecked checkbox If a '+' is added at the end of any above syntax, it will append a comment in the modification
         permission: phuser

     .phab T123 uncheck <term>